A Route into SEN

 Staff are also equipped over time with the skills to write and use social stories with pupils as well as a variety of other approaches to break down learning/experiences and develop their repertoire of SEN strategies.

-Teaching staff are issued with a laptop and an ipad mini to use both at work and home.
+Teaching staff are issued with a chromebook to use both at work and home.
 They are also entitled to a free school lunch of their choice whilst on duty.
-Hot drinks are provided free and to all staff. along with "Payday Breakfast"
+Hot drinks are provided free and to all staff, along with "Payday Breakfast"

 Recruitment and Safeguarding: